FabioB99/Airbnb_Dashboard/README.md

 <br>

 **Section 6: Price Prediction**<br>
-The last part of the project is used to create the price prediction.
+The last part of the project is used to create the **price prediction**.
 In the first part of this section, the **user interface elements** are created, using a similar filtering logic as in section 4.
-Then, a new dataframe is being created based on the chosen input elements.
-However, before running the prediction model, the Dataframe has to be transformed into the same shape, as the training dataset used in the model.
-To start the prediction process, a clickable button is added as well.
+Then, a new dataframe is being created based on the **chosen input elements**.
+However, before running the prediction model, the **dataframe** has to be **transformed** into the same shape, as the training dataset used in the model.
+To start the prediction process, a **clickable button** is added as well.